 - be asked to provide references

 - be offered a placement subject to counselling venue and supervision group compatibility.

 Benefits for Volunteers

 - Fortnightly supervision in groups of no more than four with very experienced supervisors in line with BACP recommendations.
 We can arrange the client workload to suit students who are required

-- Bi-annual CPD training Days.
+- CPD training events.

 - The opportunity to work in small teams ensuring safety and providing support.

 - Counsellors’ meetings held quarterly providing support as well as an opportunity to feedback issues or queries to the service.

 - The experience of working for an established, highly professional charity.

 - A range of clinical experience and regular personal reviews.